berkes/berkes.github.com/_posts/2011-05-28-mailcatcher-for-drupal-and-other-php-applications.md

 - Ruby on Rails
 lang: en
 ---

-**UPDATE** Please see the [version of this article](http://webschuur.com/publications/blogs/2011-05-29-catchmail_for_drupal_and_other_phpapplications_the_simple_version), the latest malcatcher has its own sendmail replacement, making installation for PHP a lot simpler.
+**UPDATE** Please see the [newer version of this article](/2011/05/29/mailcatcher-for-drupal-and-other-php-applications-the-simple-version/), the latest malcatcher has its own sendmail replacement, making installation for PHP a lot simpler.

 **Problem:** on development (and test) you don't want to send out mail.
 But you /do/ want to test it.
 You certainly don't want to be in my shoes when a client called me, telling she recieved dozens of confused and angry mails from users on her site, after I fired up cron on my local development machine.
 And sent out approximately 3000 notification mails to users, with stuff like "new post for you: "W000t, fieldz0rz developmentz in CCK is workinggggg!".
 Not cool.